PUBLIC / ADMINISTRATIVE LAW

 YEAR OF CALL: 2010

-Robert regularly appears in the Administrative Court and accepts instructions in all areas of public law.
-Robert has particular experience in claims around data retention and disclosure by public authorities, challenges to investigative decisions and decisions on whether to prosecute, and in defending judicial reviews of cautions administered by the police.
+Bobby regularly appears in the Administrative Court and accepts instructions in all areas of public law.
+He has particular experience in claims around data retention and disclosure by public authorities, challenges to investigative decisions and decisions on whether to prosecute, and in defending judicial reviews of cautions administered by the police.
+Bobby also has significant experience dealing with vexatious litigants.
+His recent cases include:

-Robert is regularly instructed in a wide range of employment matters.
+Bobby is regularly instructed in a wide range of employment matters in both the ET and the EAT.
 He has experience defending claims for discrimination and whistle blowing and successfully defended a constabulary in the largest tribunal proceedings in their history.
-Robert has also represented both Claimants and Respondents in the ET in unfair dismissal claims and redundancy claims, and has experience of drafting advices and pleadings in all employment matters.
+Bobby has also represented both Claimants and Respondents in the ET and EAT, and has experience of drafting advices and pleadings in all employment matters.
+His recent cases include a trial for constructive dismissal and an appeal in the EAT against a finding that the Appellant had been fairly dismissed.

 Personal Injury Law